Sandy Bay,

 Tryall Club

-The Tryall Club is home to a championship golf course that ranks with some of the best in Jamaica.
+The Tryall Club is home to a championship golf course that ranks with the best in Jamaica.
 This tree-lined and open parkland layout provides a wonderful test for your all-round game, with many attractive, skilfully crafted and challenging holes to enjoy.
-A must play if you are in the area.
+A must play if you are in Jamaica.

 Must book in advance.